It is run by the state of New York, not the city government.

 There are 357 bus routes and subway and rail lines.

-Track and bus routes cover almost 5,000 square miles.
+Track and bus routes cover almost 5,000 miles.

 The MTA provides 24-hour subway and bus service throughout the five boroughs of New York.

-The Times Square-42nd Street Subway station was the busiest subway station in 2015.
+The Times Square-42nd Street subway station was the busiest subway station in 2016.
 The full top 10 list is found here.

-October 27, 1904 - The subway opens in Manhattan.
+October 27, 1904 - The first official subway system, the Interborough Rapid Transit Company or IRT, opens in Manhattan.
 The 9.1-mile long subway line consists of 28 stations from City Hall to 145th Street and Broadway.

 1905 - Subway service expands to the Bronx.